Rome in a day: a practical guide to discover the essentials of the city

 Vatican City in the heart of Rome | © Christopher Czermak

-1. Breakfast like a champion in Rome
+1. Breakfast like a champ in Rome

-Option 1: The Dagnino Patisserie: the sweetest option
+Option 1: Dagnino Patisserie: the sweetest option

 Option 2: breakfast in the cafe of an architectural jewel

-After an early start and a good caffeine fix in one of these places, the best is yet to come!
+After an early start and a good caffeine shot in one of these places, the best is yet to come!
 Head to the Colosseum, the most majestic and monumental building in the city, to learn about the history of ancient Rome on one of the many guided tours you can book.

 Did you know that until the twentieth century no building in the world exceeded the capacity of the Colosseum?
 This and other anecdotes you will discover through the eyes of an expert guide who will accompany you throughout your tour if you book a tour.
 I recommend that you buy tickets to the Colosseum well in advance, as it is one of the seven wonders of the modern world and is usually crowded with tourists.
 The queues are miles long!